-Ms. Marsh specializes in design and planning practices for walkable, compact, and sustainable communities.
+Diana Marsh, AICP, specializes in design and planning practices for walkable, compact, and sustainable communities.
 Her interests lie in the interaction between land use patterns, urban design form, and transportation planning and travel behavior.
-For nearly 20 years, she has worked on a wide variety of projects at all scales, from individual sites to entire regions, with a special focus on urban infill, transit-oriented development, and redesign of suburban areas for more efficient and pedestrian-friendly development.
+For over 20 years, she has worked on a wide variety of projects at all scales, from individual sites to entire regions, with a special focus on urban infill, transit-oriented development, and redesign of suburban areas for more efficient and pedestrian-friendly development.
+She has worked at Calthorpe Associates, EDAW (now AECOM), Phillips Preiss Grygiel Leheny Hughes, and the Cecil Group (now Harriman), and has collaborated with staff at ARUP and other firms.

-She has worked on and managed numerous projects in California, the New York / New Jersey Tri-State region, and Massachusetts and Rhode Island.
-Her work includes downtown revitalization plans, station area plans, corridor plans, redevelopment plans, suburban area plans, citywide master plans, vision plans, regional plans, zoning codes, and design guidelines.
+She has worked on and managed numerous projects in California, the New York / New Jersey / Connecticut Tri-State region, and Massachusetts and New Hampshire.
+Her work includes downtown revitalization plans, station area plans, corridor plans, redevelopment plans, suburban area plans, citywide master plans, vision plans, regional plans, parking studies, development review, zoning codes, and design guidelines.
 She has extensive experience working both for municipalities, helping to ensure that new development enhances the public realm; and for developers, helping to maximize yield while creating a high-quality project that benefits the local community.
 She has expertise in LEED, green building, green streets, new urbanism, and transit-oriented development (TOD).

 Some of her projects are listed below.
 Unless otherwise noted, most of these were done for Phillips Preiss Grygiel, LLC: